iamyixuan/GridOptimization/README.md

 * [Neural Networks](#neural-networks)

 ## Data Description
 IEEE 14-Bus (100 scenarios) dataset is employed.
 It contains 100 folders labeled *scenario_1* to *scenario_100*.
 These scenarios are each independent instances with no coupling to any of the other scenarios.
-Each scenario folder contrains the following files:
+Each scenario folder contains the following files:
 * powersystem.raw
 * generator.csv
 * contingency.csv